2022 Lecture on Information Theory & Information Field TheoryScript Recordings Handouts Exercises Examinations

 - Construction of optimal non-linear filters for signal reconstruction

-Due to the current pandemic situation the lecture will be given as a videoconference for which a registration is necessary.
-The course consists of videos and their discussion in interactive life sessions.
+If possible, the course will be a in person blackboard lecture.
+However, in case the pandemic situation requires this, the lecture might be given as a videoconference for which a registration is necessary.
+In that latter case, the course consists of videos and their discussion in interactive life sessions.

 There will be two lectures/discussion sessions per week

 - Monday, 14:00- 16:00, Geschw.-Scholl-Platz 1, Kleine Physik-HS (N 020)

 Information field theory: Tue 26.7.2022, 14:00-16:00